codebeauty/UpAndRun/README.md

 ## BACKGROUND

 Up&Run is a helper to automate the setup of your Mac.
 I use it to give me more time for more exciting stuff.

-Up&Run is basicly just a bit Bash and Ansible.
-It works but is still under development and beta.
+Up&Run is basically just a bit Bash and Ansible.
+It works, but it is still under development and is just tested under El Capitan.

 Up&Run is doing...